-The UNHCR Global Trends report of June 20, 2016 states: More than 65 million people worldwide have had to leave their homes and are fleeing.
+More than 65.6 million people worldwide have had to leave their homes and are fleeing.
 The majority are displaced persons in their own countries or refugees in neighbouring countries.
 Welthungerhilfe is active in many of these countries and is supporting thousands of families in a new start.
 For example, we are distributing urgently needed food and clothes.
-Long-term improvements are an important part of our work - we therefore repair roads, distribute seeds and offer agricultural training.
+Long-term improvements are an important part of our work – we therefore repair roads, distribute seeds and offer agricultural training.
 Thanks to your donations, thousands of refugee children can once again go to school, experience ordinary life and create hope for the future.

-Syria, Turkey and Northern Iraq: Emergency aid for civil war refugees
+Syria, Turkey and Lebanon: Emergency aid for civil war refugees

 The majority of refugees in the world come from Syria.
-The reason for this is a brutal civil war that has forced more than 11 million people to leave their homes.
+The reason for this is a brutal civil war that has forced more than 12 million people to leave their homes since its beginnning.
 Most of them are refugees in their own country, many others seek refuge in neighbouring countries.
 Their most pressing problems: Housing, food, medical and hygiene provision.
-In projects in Syria, Northern Iraq and Turkey, we are supporting Syrian war refugees:
+In projects in Syria and Turkey, we are supporting Syrian war refugees:

-- More than 1 million people are receiving food, clothes and mattresses
+- Around 750,000 people are receiving food, clothes and mattresses

 - Regular winter relief